Rate-induced biosphere collapse in the Daisyworld model: The Daisyworld model

-The effective emission temperature of the planet, $T_e$, is given by the radiative balance:
+The effective emission temperature of the planet, $T_e$, is given by the radiative balance

+$\sigma T_e^4$ is the radiation emitted by the planet, and $SL(1-A)$ is the radiation received from Daisyworld's host star. $S$ is a radiative flux in units of W m$^{-2}$.
+We follow \textcite{watson83} in referring to $L$ as a dimensionless luminosity: scaling the star's luminosity by some factor is equivalent to scaling insolation (the actual radiation arriving at the planet's surface) by the same factor.

-where $S$ is a radiative flux in units of W/m$^2$, and $L$ is a dimensionless parameter.
-For simplicity the planet is assumed to have no greenhouse gases in its atmosphere, and the factor of $1/4$ that arises in energy balance equations for rapidly rotating spherical planets is neglected. $A$ is the albedo (reflectivity) of the planet: it is given by
+For simplicity the planet is assumed to have no greenhouse gases in its atmosphere, and is assumed to be flat, such that the factor of $1/4$ that arises in energy balance equations for rapidly rotating spherical planets is neglected. $A$ is the albedo (reflectivity) of the planet: it is given by

 where $A_w$ and $A_b$ are the albedos of the white and black daisies and $A_g$ is the albedo of uncovered ground.
-Finally, it is assumed that, due to the different albedos, each of the three kinds of surface (white daisy, black daisy, uncovered) has its own local temperature:
+Finally, it is assumed that, due to the different albedos, each of the three kinds of surface (white daisy, black daisy, uncovered) has its own local temperature

 with $i$ replaced by $b,w$, or $g$ as appropriate. $q$ is a positive constant quantifying the horizontal heat transfer across regions with different albedos.
-The outgoing radiative fluxes can thus be summed to recover the total outgoing flux:
+The outgoing radiative fluxes can thus be summed to recover the total outgoing flux.